-- 1. The convergence of the DR solution depends on several factors including boundary conditions, meshes size, fictitious densities and applied load. - 2.
-The DR large deflection program using uniform finite differences meshes can be employed with confidence in the analysis of moderately thick and flat isotropic, orthotropic or laminated plates under uniform loads. - 3.
-The DR program can be used with the same confidence to generate small deflection results. - 4.
-The time increment is a very important factor for speeding convergence and controlling numerical computations.
+1. The convergence of the DR solution depends on several factors including boundary conditions, meshes size, fictitious densities and applied load.

+2. The DR large deflection program using uniform finite differences meshes can be employed with confidence in the analysis of moderately thick and flat isotropic, orthotropic or laminated plates under uniform loads.

+3. The DR program can be used with the same confidence to generate small deflection results.

+4. The time increment is a very important factor for speeding convergence and controlling numerical computations.
 When the increment is too small, the convergence becomes tediously slow; and when it is too large, the solution becomes unstable.
-The proper time increment in the present study is taken as 0.8 for all boundary conditions. - 5.
-The optimum damping coefficient is that which produces critical motion.
-When the damping coefficients are large, the motion is over damped and the convergence becomes very slow.
-At the other hand when the coefficients are small, the motion is under damped and can cause numerical instability.
-Therefore, the damping coefficients must be selected carefully to eliminate under damping and over damping.
+The proper time increment in the present study is taken as 0.8 for all boundary conditions.

+5. The optimum damping coefficient is that which produces critical motion.
+When the damping coefficients are large, the motion is over - damped and the convergence becomes very slow.
+At the other hand when the coefficients are small, the motion is under - damped and can cause numerical instability.
+Therefore, the damping coefficients must be selected carefully to eliminate under - damping and over - damping.
-Acknowledgement

-My deep and sincere gratitude were presented to God for having granted me the ability and the opportunity to complete this paper.
-I would also like to thank my former lecturers and my friends for their support, their patience, their contribution, and their valuable input, therefore, this article could be completed.
-I would also thank Maria as advisor as well as editor in chief of SS who has reviewed and approved this study to be published.
+ACKNOWLEDGEMENT

+The author would like to acknowledge with deep thanks and profound gratitude Mr. Osama Mahmoud of Dania Center for Computer and Printing Services, Atbara, who spent many hours in editing, re - editing of the manuscript in compliance with the standard format of IJSRET Journal.
+Also, my appreciation is extended to Professor Mahmoud Yassin Osman for revising and correcting the manuscript several times.